DLA Piper Intelligence

 Definition of sensitive personal data

-There is no law defining sensitive personal data.
-However, the Constitution of the Republic of Mozambique imposes restrictions on recording and handling any individually identifiable information concerning a person’s political, philosophical or ideological beliefs, religious beliefs, membership in a political party or trade union and (particulars) related to the person’s privacy.
+The Constitution of the Republic of Mozambique imposes restrictions on recording and handling any individually identifiable information concerning a person’s political, philosophical or ideological beliefs, religious beliefs, membership in a political party or trade union and (particulars) related to the person’s privacy.
+In addition, the AU Convention also considers personal data relating to sex-life, race, health, social measures, legal proceedings and penal or administrative sanctions as sensitive.

 Authority